gromacs/gromacs/docs/dev-manual/gitlab.rst

         Use this commit to the regressiontests rather than the head on master to allow for merge requests that require updated regression tests with valid CI tests.

+    POST_MERGE_ACCEPTANCE
+        Read-only environment variable that indicates that only jobs scheduled to run after a commit has been merged into its target branch should be executed.
+        Can be set to run pipelines through the web interface or as schedules.
+        For use please see the *rules* mix-ins in :file:`admin/gitlab-ci/global.gitlab-ci.yml`.

 .. todo:: Define common variables.